Modeling the spatial growth of cities: Urban expansion

+Among the different forms that urban expansion can take, urban sprawl has received particular attention in the literature because of its prevalence in many metropolitan regions and the numerous environmental, economic, and social challenges it generates.
+For this reason, it is useful to examine this form of urban growth in more detail.

+Urban sprawl is a multifaceted concept that refers to a particular pattern of urban expansion characterized by low-density development, spatial fragmentation, and strong dependence on automobile transportation.
+Rather than reinforcing the continuity of the urban fabric, sprawling development tends to produce scattered and discontinuous patterns of land use that spread across large areas of land.

-The European Environment Agency offers a more precise definition, framing urban sprawl as a pattern of low-density, market-driven urban expansion that often occurs in the absence of strong or coordinated spatial planning mechanisms \cite{european2006urban}.
+The European Environment Agency provides a widely cited definition of urban sprawl, describing it as a pattern of low-density, market-driven urban expansion that often occurs in the absence of strong or coordinated spatial planning mechanisms \cite{european2006urban}.
 According to this perspective, sprawl is typically facilitated by several interrelated socio-economic factors.
-These include widespread preferences for suburban lifestyles--often perceived as offering more space, privacy, and a better quality of life--along with the abundance of relatively cheaper land located at the urban periphery.
-In addition, the development and expansion of transportation networks, such as highways and rail lines, make peripheral locations more accessible and thus more attractive for development.
+These include widespread preferences for suburban lifestyles—often associated with larger housing, increased privacy, and perceived improvements in quality of life—as well as the availability of relatively inexpensive land at the urban periphery.

-Implicit in the concept of urban sprawl is a critique of the uncontrolled and uncoordinated nature of this type of urban growth.
-It typically results in a low-density spread of human settlements into rural or agricultural regions surrounding the urban core.
-Rather than forming a compact, well-integrated urban fabric, sprawling development tends to be scattered and discontinuous, creating dispersed patterns of land use that are heavily reliant on automobile transportation.
-This form of development is often characterized by a clear separation between residential, commercial, and recreational land uses, which leads to a number of inefficiencies in how urban space is utilized and how the city functions as a whole \cite{habibi2011causes}.
-Some of the most commonly cited and widely observed characteristics of urban sprawl include:
+Transportation infrastructure also plays a key role in enabling urban sprawl.
+The development of highways, road networks, and commuter rail systems increases the accessibility of peripheral areas, making them attractive locations for residential and commercial development.
+As a consequence, urban growth may extend far beyond the historical urban core, progressively transforming surrounding rural or agricultural landscapes.

+Implicit in the concept of urban sprawl is a critique of the uncontrolled or poorly coordinated nature of this form of expansion.
+Sprawling urban development often produces inefficient spatial configurations that increase infrastructure costs, energy consumption, and dependence on private automobiles.
+Understanding the characteristics and drivers of urban sprawl is therefore essential for designing resilient urban development strategies.